CityOfLosAngeles/planning-entitlements/catalogs/data-workflow-notes.md

 1. [TOC Analysis](#toc-analysis)

 ## PCTS Data
 Raw PCTS data is `pcts`.
 Processed PCTS data is `pcts2`.
-The script `src/A4_create_pcts_master.py` creates the processed PCTS data and the parent cases in `pcts_parents`.
+The script `src/A4_create_pcts_master.py` creates the processed PCTS data.

 To use PCTS data for analysis, use the `subset_pcts()` function within `pcts_census_utils.py`.
-One can subset the PCTS data by a certain start date and a list of prefixes / suffixes.
-By default, all the prefixes / suffixes are included.

-Following the subset function, one needs to merge in the parent cases, `pcts_parents`, to drop the child cases.
-The parent cases inherits all the prefixes and suffixes from all the child cases.
+There are a number of options you can give to `subset_pcts()` to customize the data that is returned:
+* `start_date`: a datetime-like object which filters PCTS cases for ones received after `start_date`.
+If not given, defaults to Jan 1, 2010.
+* `end_date`: a datetime-like object which filters PCTS cases for ones received before `end_date`.
+If not give, defaults to the present day.
+* `prefix_list`: an iterable which specifies the prefixes by which to filter the dataset.
+If not given, returns all prefixes.
+* `suffix_list`: an iterable which specifies the suffixes by which to filter the dataset.
+If not given, returns all suffixes.
+* `get_dummies`, whether to include dummy indicator columns for prefixes and suffixes, allowing for easy filtering for a given entitlement process.
+* `verbose`: whether to log output about what the loader is doing.

+Once you have loaded and subset the data, you may want to futher filter it by removing child cases.
+You can do this with the `drop_child_cases()` function.
+This function takes your `pcts` extract and drops all cases which have a parent case.
+You can pass an optional argument `keep_child_entitlements=True` to set the prefix/suffix dummy indicators for child cases on the relevant parent case.
+This option can only be used in conjunction with `get_dummies=True` in `subset_pcts()`.

 ### Parcel Data
 The LA County Tax Assessor provides the parcel data, and parcel IDs are called AIN or APN.
 In our project, we use AIN (string) as the parcel ID.